 The Steamroller Festival at Artspace at Untitled brings the community together through printmaking, family activities, live music, and local flavor!
 The yearly one-day festival features the printing of large-scale wood blocks, which have been carved by artists leading up to the festival, and printed on Tyvek with a 5 ton steamroller on the day of the event.

 This festival is a means of collaboration for people of all ages – young children, high school students, artists, and the general public.

-All are welcome to join us on Saturday, April 28th from 10am-6pm for a free printmaking festival in the Deep Deuce district of Oklahoma City!
-The festival activities, which include artist demonstrations, live performances, food trucks, kids and family activities, pop up shops, and more, will be held indoors and outdoors at Artspace and will be followed by a performance by Jabee for April's Deep Deuce Sessions live music event at 7pm in our garden, which is also free & open to the public.
+Thank you to everyone who joined us on Saturday, April 28th from 10am-6pm for our free printmaking festival in the Deep Deuce district of Oklahoma City!
+The festival activities, which included artist demonstrations, live performances, food trucks, kids and family activities, pop up shops from 10am-4pm, and more, were held indoors and outdoors at Artspace followed by a performance by Jabee for April's Deep Deuce Sessions live music event at 7pm in our garden, which was also free & open to the public.

-Over 100 local and regional artists will participate in the main attraction of the festival and print their woodblocks with a steamroller festival all day during the event!
-In addition, a selection of artists were selected for this year's woodblock exhibition in our gallery space which will open with a reception on Thursday, April 26th from 5-8pm.
-Proceeds from the print sales will go towards sustaining the print studio & its programming.
+Over 100 local and regional artists participated in the main attraction of the festival and printed their woodblocks with a steamroller festival all day during the event!
+In addition, 22 artists were selected for this year's woodblock exhibition in our gallery space which opened with a reception on Thursday, April 26th from 5-8pm.
+Proceeds from the print sales are going towards sustaining the print studio & its programming.

 Our hope is to grow the festival into an annual event that spans across multiple locations in the Deep Deuce neighborhood and draws people in from all over Oklahoma City and the state.